-As a result of our close proximity to Fort Campbell, the divorce attorneys of BATSON NOLAN, PLC are very knowledgeable and experienced in handling divorces involving military personnel and their spouses.
-Although the procedures of a divorce involving active duty military personnel are generally the same as a civilian divorce, there are several additional factors which affect the outcome such a divorce.
-For instance, if the active-duty spouse is stationed in a remote area or overseas during the divorce process, the lawsuit is likely to be delayed until the active duty spouse is no longer unavailable per his/her military service.
+As a result of our close proximity to Fort Campbell, the Clarksville military divorce lawyer of Batson Nolan PLC are very knowledgeable and experienced in handling divorces involving military personnel and their spouses.
+Although the procedures of a divorce involving active-duty military personnel are generally the same as a civilian one, there are several additional factors that affect the outcome.
+For instance, if the active-duty spouse is stationed in a remote area or overseas during, the lawsuit is likely to be delayed until the active duty spouse is no longer unavailable per his/her military service.

 Military retired pay can be used for payment of child support and alimony as well as divided as property but there are collection limitations.
 The maximum amount of pension income (retirement pay) an ex-spouse can receive is 50% of the military retirement pay.
 If child support is also being taken from the retirement pension, the maximum combined amount that can be deducted from the disposable retired pay increases to 65%.
 Under Federal law, in order for DFAS to provide direct retirement payments to an ex-spouse, a couple must have been married a minimum of 10 years overlapping 10 years of military service.
 Otherwise, the obligor spouse will be required to independently forward payment of the portion of the retirement benefits awarded to the ex-spouse.

 There are generally three (3) accepted methods of calculating the division of the military retirement pension, being: net present value; deferred distribution; or reserve distribution.
-Determination of the proper method of calculation to be used to divide a military retirement pension is often difficult, and we urge you to consult with a skilled divorce attorney experienced in handling divorces of military personnel.
+Determination of the proper method of calculation to be used to divide a military retirement pension is often difficult, and we urge you to consult with a skilled Clarksville military divorce attorney at Batson Nolan PLC today.

 By definition, disability pay is not considered disposable retirement benefits.
 In the past, Tennessee courts have modified or increased a former spouse’s percentage of the service member’s disposable retirement pay to offset the loss of pension payments realized by the former spouse due to the service member converting a portion of his/her retirement pay to disability pay.
 Within the recent holding of the United States Supreme Court, such protections are no longer available under Tennessee law or any other state law.